 Drug & Alcohol Evaluation Prep Guide

-Used by individuals across the United States who want to understand the evaluation process before meeting with an assessor — whether ordered by a court, probation, workplace, or licensing board.
+People across the United States use this guide to understand the evaluation process before meeting with an assessor — whether a court, probation officer, employer, or licensing board requires it.

-This guide is for individuals who have been asked to complete a drug or alcohol evaluation and want to understand the process before meeting with an evaluator.
-It is especially helpful for evaluations ordered due to a DUI, court or probation requirement, workplace incident, licensing issue, or other mandated referral.
+This guide helps individuals who must complete a drug or alcohol evaluation and want to understand the process before meeting with an evaluator.
+It is especially helpful for DUI cases, court or probation requirements, workplace incidents, licensing issues, or other mandated referrals.

 What This Prep Guide Helps You With

-• Understand how drug and alcohol evaluations are structured
+• Understand how drug and alcohol evaluations work structurally

 • Recognize common evaluation questions and patterns